 Those undertaking Teach First are not eligible to apply for a Scholarship.

-Does the IMA arrange my teacher training course?
+Does the Maths Scholarships arrange my teacher training course?

 Can I do my teacher training part time and still receive the Scholarship?

-If you are successful you will receive a £27,500 tax-free award.
+The Scholarship will provide a £30K tax-free bursary in your training year.
 There is also considerable value in the additional benefits that you will receive.

 Will I also receive the government bursary?